-Anyone wishing to become a Councillor, and who is a member of a political party, should first consider standing as a representative for their favoured party, which could be any party.
-This could be one of the three political parties currently represented on the Council, or some other one, for example, Liberal Democrat or Green.
-Alternatively a person could stand as an independent.
+Anyone wishing to become a Councillor, and who is a member of a political party, should first consider standing as a representative for their favoured party, which could be one of the three political parties currently represented on the Council, or any other one.
+However you should be aware that political parties are likely to select their candidates six months or more before each election.
+Parties tend to allocate an agent to candidates to help them through the election process and deal with associated paperwork and expenses issues.

 How much time is a Councillor expected to put into the role, and what’s involved?

-One thing they may wish to do once elected is hold periodic Ward 'surgeries' where local people can come to talk to them; but some choose to make themselves available in other ways.
-Normally, at the very least, a Councillor will be expected to remain regularly contactable by phone and e-mail.
+Though, once elected, all Councillors work in the interests of the whole borough, they will want to (and are expected to) get to know the Ward they represent and deal with issues residents there bring to their attention.
+Council officers are happy to help Councillors with such matters.
+One thing a Councillor may wish to do once elected is set-up periodic Ward 'surgeries' where local people can come to talk to them; but some choose to make themselves available in other ways.
+Normally, at the very least, a Councillor will be expected to remain regularly contactable by phone and email.

-The people they represent will look to them to help solve their problems, so they may expect a considerable number of letters, e-mails and phone calls - the latter sometimes at antisocial hours.
+The people a Councillor represents will look to them to help solve their problems, so they may expect a considerable number of letters, emails and phone calls - the latter sometimes at antisocial hours.
 In serving the community, Councillors are there to help residents with whatever problems they may have: these range from benefit and housing problems to planning, rubbish, parking, street cleaning, and so on - the mix of topics varies greatly with each Ward.

 There will also be other local meetings a new Councillor will need to attend, such as school governing bodies or voluntary groups.
 For most meetings a Councillor will have agenda papers to read in the week running up to the meeting.